JanMuehlnikel/NLP-Development-Banks-Collaboration-Analyzer/README.md

 - Data pipeline to fetch and preprocess development cooperation projects from IATI Datastore
 - Calculation of text similarities between fetched projects to find similar projects
 - Calculation of extended similarity score which includes text similarity, CRS3 Codes, CRS5 Codes and SDGs
-- Visualization of results in Web Application through Streamlit
+- Visualization of results in a web application through Streamlit

 ## **Installation**
 1. ```git clone https://github.com/JanMuehlnikel/NLP-Development-Banks-Collaboration-Analyzer```